kartik-kumarr/react-express-node.js/README.md

-# PDF text summarizer
+# A React and Express template with Node.js as server.
-A fully functional app to summarize PDFs and compare the output from two LLMs LLamba2 and Microsofts's Phi.
+A simple template with react as frontend and Node.js as backend.
 ---
 ## Requirements

-For development, you will need React, Node.js and Ollama as main packages.
+For development, you will need React, and Node.js as main packages.

 ### Node
 - #### Node installation on Windows